Graduate Program

 BS-DNP Family Health Concentration

-A Family Nurse Practitioner (FNP) is a Registered Nurse with a graduate degree in nursing prepared for advanced nursing practice with individuals and families throughout the life span and across the health continuum.
-The FNP role involves assessment, diagnosis, and treatment of acute and chronic illnesses and providing individuals and families with preventative health care.
-The provision of family-centered care and understanding the relevance of the family’s identified community on health and the delivery of care are the hallmarks of FNP practice (National Organization of Nurse Practitioner Faculties, 2013).
+A Family Nurse Practitioner (FNP) is a registered nurse with an advanced degree, prepared to provide comprehensive care to individuals and families across the lifespan.
+FNPs assess, diagnose, and treat acute and chronic illnesses while delivering preventive and family-centered care.
+Understanding the impact of the family’s community on health and care delivery is a hallmark of FNP practice (National Organization of Nurse Practitioner Faculties, 2013).

 Graduates are prepared to take the Certification Examination offered by the American Nurses Credentialing Center (ANCC) or the American Academy of Nurse Practitioners Certifying Board (AANPCB).